CS Ocean Layer

-Ocean Layer was a cable ship built as a cargo ship in 1945 by Flensburger Schiffbau-Gesellschaft, Flensburg, German.
+Ocean Layer was a cable ship built as a cargo ship in 1945 by Flensburger Schiffbau-Gesellschaft, Flensburg, Germany.
 She was seized in May 1945 before launching and claimed as a war prize.
 Named Empire Frome, she was allocated to the Ministry of War Transport (MoWT).
 The ship was completed in 1948.
 She was sold and converted to a cable ship in 1953, operating until 1959 when she caught fire at sea.
 Although she safely reached port, she was declared a constructive total loss and scrapped.